rosstuck/trifle/README.md

         );
     }

-So far, trifle only accepts the "only" and "except" parameters.
+So far, trifle accepts the "only" and "except" parameters.

 ## Disclaimer
 This version is still rough and misses some features (and points).
 It's probably okay but I can't promise anything.